rikhuijzer/ShowLint/notes.md

 ```
 at <https://github.com/JuliaDynamics/Agents.jl/pull/358/files>.

-Clearly, the former is much bigger, but more difficult to validate.
+Clearly, the former is much bigger, but easier to validate.

 ## Size of rewrite